daveweber/pyCards/README.md

 # pyCards
-Working with cards and card games in Python
+Working with cards and decks in Python